Cinven agrees to buy majority stake in German Synlab

-FRANKFURT European private equity group Cinven [CINV.UL] has agreed to buy a majority stake in German laboratory operator Synlab from BC Partners [BCPRT.UL], the two buyout groups said on Friday.
+FRANKFURT European private equity group Cinven has agreed to buy a majority stake in German laboratory operator Synlab from BC Partners, the two buyout groups said on Friday.

 They did not disclose the size of the transaction.

-Reuters reported on Thursday that Cinven would pay 1.7-1.8 billion euros ($1.9-2.0 billion) for Synlab, according to three sources familiar with the deal.
+Reuters reported on Thursday that Cinven would pay 1.7-1.8 billion euros for Synlab, according to three sources familiar with the deal.

 The purchase follows Cinven's May acquisition of French medical diagnostics firm Labco (LABCO.PA) for 1.2 billion euros.